Christine Mukabunani

-Chrisitine Mukabunani is a Rwandan politician a member of parliament in Rwanda. she was a chairperson of the Social Party IMBERAKURI.
+Chrisitine Mukabunani (born 1972) is a Rwandan politician and a member of parliament in Rwanda since 2018.
+She is chairperson of the Social Party Imberakuri since 2010.

 Political career

+Mukabunani was elected president of the Social Party Imberakuri in 2010.

-Christine serving as a member of parliament in Rwanda since 2018, she participated in training programmer on the political empowerment of women, she was a chairperson of the Social Party IMBERAKURI. and they used to be in the General Assembly of the national Consultative forum of Political Organizations (NFPO).
+She is serving as a member of parliament in Rwanda since 2018, she participated in training programmer on the political empowerment of women, she was a chairperson of the Social Party IMBERAKURI. and they used to be in the General Assembly of the National Consultative Forum of Political Organizations (NFPO).